Neapolitan chord: Inversions

 The ♭II chord is sometimes used in root position (in which case there may be even more concessions regarding consecutive fifths, similar to those just discussed).
 The use of a root position Neapolitan chord may be appealing to composers who wish for the chord to resolve outwards to the dominant in first inversion; the flattened supertonic moves to the leading tone (in C major, D♭ to B) and the flattened submediant may move down to the dominant or up to the leading tone (A♭ to either G or B).

+An example of a flatted major supertonic chord in root position occurs in the second-to-last bar of Chopin's Prelude in C minor, Op.
+28, No. 20.

 In very rare cases, the chord occurs in second inversion; for example, in Handel's Messiah, in the aria "Rejoice greatly".
 This occurs in measure 61, where the Bb in the bass with an E♭ major chord above it is a second-inversion Neapolitan chord within the D-minor key of the aria's B section.

 In classical music

 From the early 17th century onwards, composers became aware of the expressive power of the Neapolitan chord, especially to convey moments of intense feeling.